 Today, a wise investment portfolio no longer focuses on one industry or on purely low-risk opportunities.
 An economic crisis can highlight how investing in any industry is risky, which, in turn, changes the approach to alternative investments: they’re not so unusual anymore.
 Today diversifying your portfolio by investing in various industries or products can seriously lower your risks.

 Government is on your side

 The startup tax shelter specifically aims to stimulate investment in early-stage businesses by providing incentives for investors.
 The Belgian government offers a tax credit for those who participate in supporting entrepreneurship, which, in turn, helps create jobs and grow the economy.
 We wrote an interesting ebook on the subject.
-You can download it here.
+You can download it from our dedicated mini website.

 Different and new is better